 Natasha Hessami Student Ambassador Program

-The College of Science and Engineering (CSE) Student Ambassadors act as liaisons between students and their faculty, department leadership, and the Dean of CSE.
+The College of Science and Engineering (CSE) Student Ambassadors act as liaisons between students and their faculty, department leadership, the Associate Dean, and the Dean of CSE.
 Student Ambassadors seek to engage in issues around advocacy, equity, and diversity in STEM.
-They will meet regularly with the chair of their department, the Dean of CSE, and engage with students on topics around equity and experiences in STEM.
+They meet regularly with the chair of their department and the CSE Associate Dean and engage with students on topics around equity and experiences in STEM.

 Natasha Hessami Student Ambassador Program

-There is a critical need to improve communication within the College of Science and Engineering (CSE) between students, staff, faculty, and the administration.
+Communication in the College of Science and Engineering (CSE) between students, staff, faculty, and the administration are important.
 Additionally, the culture and community experienced by students are unique to each department.
-With this in mind, a compensated CSE Student Ambassador (CSE SA) was developed to work toward the common goal of improved communication, increased student involvement, and increased student success especially as it relates to equity, inclusion, and diversity (EID).
-One student will be selected from each of the seven departments within CSE and will work collaboratively with all constituencies within the college.
+With this in mind, a compensated CSE Student Ambassador (CSE SA) program was developed to work toward the common goal of improved communication, increased student involvement, and increased student success, especially as it relates to accessibility, diversity, equity, and inclusion (ADEI).
+One or more students will be selected from each of the departments within CSE and will work collaboratively with all constituencies within the college.

 Student Ambassador Application